AksyonTV

 Named after TV5's newscast, Aksyon, it started broadcasting on February 21, 2011, as an all-news channel, with simulcasts from Radyo5 and independently produced newscasts from News5.
-It has also carried-over sports coverages due to shutdown of sports primetime block AKTV in May 2013 due to high airtime costs and low ratings caused by IBC's impending privatization.
+It has also carried-over sports coverages due to shutdown of sports primetime block AKTV on May 31, 2013 due to high airtime costs and low ratings caused by IBC's impending privatization.
 Its main broadcast facilities are located at TV5 Media Center, Reliance cor.
 Sheridan Sts., Mandaluyong.
-It was the first and only 24-hour news channel on free-to-air TV and the first 24-hour Filipino language news channel until December 1, 2013.
+It was the first and only 24-hour news channel on free-to-air TV and the first 24-hour Tagalog language news channel until December 1, 2013.
 It formerly operates daily from 5:00 AM to 12:00 MN.

 The program line-up of AksyonTV also includes news analysis, documentaries and talk shows, as well as entertainment and other news and sports-related programs.

 On November 30, 2018, TV5 Network announced that AksyonTV would be rebranded as 5 Plus on January 13, 2019, with its programs consisting mostly of sport events.
 AksyonTV silently ended its broadcast on January 12, 2019, with ESPN5's Heavy Hitters as its last program to air on the network.
 AksyonTV International continues to broadcast after the rebrand.